How does asthma affect buying life insurance?

 We’ll take a look at an example applicant and breakdown what their pricing may be depending upon their rating.

-John Doe is a 35 year old male who was diagnosed with asthma as a child.
+John Doe is a 35-year-old male who was diagnosed with asthma as a child.
 Depending upon the severity of his asthma, tobacco use, and if there are any other issues that the underwriters may consider a risk, the chart below can be used as an estimate of his monthly payments were he to buy a 30-year, $150,000 term life insurance policy.
-If he is an extremely healthy individual with no negative family health history, and his only issue was mild, well-controlled, asthma, there is a chance a carrier would offer him the best rating of Preferred Plus.
+If he is an extremely healthy individual with no negative family health history, and his only issue was mild, well-controlled, asthma, there is a chance an insurance company would offer him the best rating of Preferred.

 In the world of life insurance, “Table A” is the same as “Table 1.”
-Carriers use one or the other.
+Companies use one or the other.
 For the example below, we’ll go with the numerical Tables.

 Each life insurance company has a different set of guidelines they follow when underwriting an applicant.
 Because of these different guidelines, when one company may deem an applicant a Table 2, another company may decide that applicant can qualify for Standard Plus rates.
-A benefit to working with Quotacy is that we work with multiple A-rated life insurance companies.
-Our shopping your application around to more than one insurance company can only help you.
+A benefit to working with Quotacy is that we work with multiple top-rated life insurance companies.
+We’ll shop your case to find the best policy option for you

 A benefit to working with Quotacy is that we work with multiple A-rated life insurance companies.
-Our shopping your application around to more than one insurance company can only help you.
+We’ll shop your case to find the best policy option for you.

 Quotacy has years of experience getting clients life insurance coverage, including asthmatics.
 Our in-house underwriter has worked in many carrier home offices, knows how to navigate each individual’s health history, and knows which life insurance company would be the best option for your individual case.
 If you are ready to buy life insurance coverage, get a term life insurance quote now and let’s start the process.